MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-overview.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

 With *backlogs*, you can plan your project by adding user stories or requirements to your product backlog.
-When you have your plan in place, you can start driving code development efforts.
+With your plan in place, you can start driving code development efforts.

 If you're a project administrator, see [Configure and customize Azure Boards](../configure-customize.md), which shows you how to define area and iteration paths and customize your work item types.
 When you create a project or add a team, Azure Boards automatically creates a backlog.
 Each team has access to their own product, portfolio, and sprint backlogs.
 For more information, see [About teams and Agile tools](../../organizations/settings/about-teams-and-settings.md#each-team-gets-their-own-set-of-tools).